mtrk-dev/.github/profile/README.md

 This will create a new VM and install all required dependencies.
 Once the installation has finished, the MTRK Designer GUI and MTRK Viewer Software can be accessed by opening the URLs `127.0.0.1:5010` and `127.0.0.1:6010` respectively in a modern browser (Firefox or Chrome).

+If the page is not visible at the designated port.
+Run the `vagrant port` command to see if the port has been auto-forwarded due to a collision and access the tool on that port.

 ### Server Installation

 Automatic installation on a production server can be done using a provided installation script.
 MTRK currently requires **Ubuntu 22.04 LTS** as the operating system.